Volkswagen Golf interior

 In terms of quality, the VW Golf trumps most cars of this size.
 It even feels nicer inside than more expensive cars such as the Mercedes A-Class.
 Up front, almost all of the plastics are soft to the touch, knobs are rubberised and buttons are well-damped.
 While the instruments – primarily the speedo and rev counter – lack fancy fonts, their white-on-black design is clear and extremely easy to read at a glance, and their backlight can be adjusted to your preference.

 Basic models have shiny black plastic trim pieces while mid-range cars and above get nicer metal-effect highlights.
 The Golf’s interior fixtures and fittings can seem a little gloomy but the seats’ dark fabrics mask stains.
-Easy-to-clean leather is optional on all but the basic S version but costs an eye-watering amount, depending on the model you want to upgrade from.
+Easy-to-clean leather is available as an option on all but the basic S version but costs an eye-watering amount, depending on the model you want to upgrade from.

 Every button and switch is a delight to use and makes you feel good about life – touches like these set the VW Golf apart from other cars

-SE Navigation, GTE and all models in between get the Discovery Navigation setup – it uses the same eight-inch screen as in the SE but has sat-nav built in.
-While there’s something to be said for VW’s more detailed map graphics, it’s no easier to operate or follow than your favourite smartphone sat-nav app mirrored on the car’s infotainment screen.
+This system also comes with VW’s own built-in sat-nav, but it’s no easier to operate or follow than your favourite smartphone sat-nav app mirrored on the car’s infotainment screen.
 This upgraded system also buys you a three-year subscription to VW’s Car Net for real-time updates on traffic, parking spaces, fuel prices and news.
 Essentially, it’s a gimmick you can probably live without.

 Which brings you nicely to the optional Discovery Navigation Pro system.
 It has a smarter 9.2-inch screen with a glassy finish and even-more-detailed graphics.
 Sadly, that bigger screen comes at the expense of the volume knob, which is replaced by fiddly touchscreen buttons.
 Voice recognition and gesture controls are also fitted but they are a little hit-and-miss in their operation.
 The DVD player and 64GB of music storage are nice features, but not enough to recommend this ahead of either of the standard systems.